antikton/antikton-topbar-countdown/readme.txt

 *   **Global Top Bar:** Easily display a notification bar across your site.
 *   **Flexible Scheduling:** Set start and end dates/times for the bar to appear automatically.
 *   **Countdown Timer:** Drive urgency with a countdown timer targeting a specific date or the end date.
-*   **Alternative Content:** Choose to hide the bar or show different content (e.g., "Sale Ended") when the timer finishes.
+*   **Alternative Content:** Choose to hide the bar or show different content when the timer finishes (e.g., reveal discount coupons, announce "Sale is LIVE!", or show "Offer Ended" messages).
 *   **Full Customization:** visual control over background colors, text colors, and padding.
 *   **Rich Content Editor:** Use the familiar WordPress editor for your bar's content.